How much milk for a baby?

 - Settling after a feed

 If you are concerned that your baby is not getting enough milk, speak to your healthcare provider.

-Milk when introducing solids
+Milk when introducing solids to babies

 Breast milk or formula should continue to remain the main source of nutrition until 12 months of age.
 Infants obtain the majority of their energy from breast milk or infant formula because the energy contribution of complementary foods is initially small.